Fairfax County VA: George Washington And More

 TOUR: Frying Pan Farm Park, Herndon

-Locals love this 135 acre farm, which also features draft horses, pigs, sheep, peacocks and more, as a respite from the city.
+Locals love the 135 acre Frying Pan Farm Park, which also features draft horses, pigs, sheep, peacocks and more, as a respite from the city.
 It’s a place to walk, see animal babies (or even, animals giving birth – just stay out of the “splash zone”), shop in the excellent Country Store, ride the antique carousel, explore the historic buildings, and learn how things were done around the farm in the early to mid 20th century.

 Great Falls Park VA